-The editors wanted to describe for their readers a typical day at the Bible Institute of Los Angeles.
+The editors wanted to describe for their readers a typical day at the downtown Bible Institute at the corner of 6th and Hope.
 They chose to do that by following the schedule of Mrs. Wu Oi Ying, a Chinese woman who came to America just to study at the Bible Institute.
 The result is a delightful little article.
-The prose may be purple, the purpose may be propagandistic, and the terminology may be so politically incorrect by today’s standards that it hurts your ears, but if you can resist the charm of this earnest student then you and I can’t travel far together.
-Mrs. Wu might not be in the same literary league as her contemporary Sui Sin Far, and we only get to hear her voice filtered through her anonymous biographer, the fellow student who wrote this article But her story as presented in The King’s Business in 1921 has a lot to say about Asian women in the early twentieth century, and even more to say about radical Christian discipleship, the kind that built Biola.
+The prose may be purple, the purpose may be marketing, and the terminology may not match current conventions very well, but the strength and charm of this earnest student come through clearly.
+Mrs. Wu might not be in the same literary league as her older contemporary Sui Sin Far, and we only get to hear her voice filtered through her anonymous biographer, the fellow student who wrote this article But her story as presented in The King’s Business in 1921 has a lot to say about Asian women in the early twentieth century, and even more to say about radical Christian discipleship of the kind that built Biola.

 From The King’s Business Vol. 12 (September 1921), pp. 884-89.

 A Day in a Bible Institute:

 A Student of the Bible Institute of Los Angeles Tells the Story of a Fellow Student Covering Just One Day

 The kind elevator man in the Women’s Hotel of the Bible Institute smiled knowingly.

 “Ah, Mrs. Wu!
 You are going up star-gazing again, are you?”